cgogn/cgogn.github.io/index.md

 title: Doc
 ---

+## Foreword

+The following documentation starts with an [Introduction](#introduction) to meshes and combinatorial maps, the underlying model used in CGoGN.
+Depending on your current understanding of this model and on the level you plan to use the library, you may or may not need to read it.
+So feel free to jump directly to the [Implementation](#implementation) part.

 ## Introduction

 A __mesh__ is the cellular decomposition of geometric objects such as curves, surfaces or volumes.